AmrSaher/cordova-aframe-showcase/README.md

 cordova run ios
 ```

-Note: Currently, the iOS simulator is VERY slow.
+Note: Currently, the iOS simulator is Very slow.
 It's best to run these on a physical device.

 ## Available Demos